Limits on the Evolutionary Rates of Biological Traits: Limits to stochastic evolutionary processes

-as a simple toy model to account for stochastic evolutionary processes.
-The first term coincides with the replicator-mutator Eq.~(\ref{eq:ReplicatorMutation}) and describes natural selection and mutation dynamics, while the second term models genetic drift driven by noise terms $dW_j$.
+as a model for stochastic evolutionary processes.
+The first two terms coincide with the replicator-mutator Eq.~(\ref{eq:ReplicatorMutation}) and describe natural selection and mutation dynamics.
+The last term models genetic drift driven by noise terms $dW_j$.

 In the stochastic difference equation~(\ref{eq:stochastic}), the population changes by $dp_j$ during a time-step $dt$, over which a stochastic Wiener noise $dW_j$ randomly affects the system.
-The strength of the genetic drift of population $j$ is characterized by the `volatility parameter' $\sigma_j$~\cite{bedford2009optimization}, while the term $\sum_l\! \sigma_l p_l dW_l$ ensures that the frequencies $p_j$ remain normalized.
+The strength of the genetic drift of population $j$ is characterized by the `volatility parameter' $\gamma_j$~\cite{bedford2009optimization}, while the term $\sum_l\! \gamma_l p_l dW_l$ ensures that the frequencies $p_j$ remain normalized.
 Following the rules of It\^o calculus, the zero-mean Wiener noises $dW_j$ satisfy $dW_j^2 = dt$ and $\overline{dW_j dW_k} = \delta_{jk} dt$, where $\overline{F}$ represents the average of a function $F(p)$ over realizations of the stochastic noise~\cite{jacobs_stochastic}.

-Dynamics is thus driven by natural selection, mutations, and random genetic drift.
+Dynamics are thus driven by natural selection, mutations, and random genetic drift.
 Note that the latter dominate dynamics for infinitesimally short times~\cite{jacobs_stochastic}.
-Therefore, in this case it is more meaningful to focus on integrated changes $\tfrac{1}{\tau}\int_0^\tau \left( d \langle A \rangle \nobreak-\nobreak \langle dA \rangle \right)$ during a time interval $\tau$ rather than on rates of change.
+Therefore, in this case, it is more meaningful to focus on integrated changes $\tfrac{1}{\tau}\int_0^\tau \big( d \langle A \rangle \nobreak-\nobreak \langle dA \rangle \big)$ during a time interval $\tau$ rather than on rates of change.
 The prefactor $\tfrac{1}{\tau}$, which makes the quantity a time-average, ensures the same units as in Eqs.~(\ref{eq:speedlimitReplicator}) and~(\ref{eq:speedlimitReplicatorMutation}).